1.4 UDL Principle 2: Design Multiple Means of Representation

 Use the following questions for considering this principle in more depth as it might apply to your course (and remember – start with just one small step!).

-Questions for Considering Multiple Means of Representation:
+Questions for Designing Multiple Means of Representation:

 • How can you ensure your course materials are accessible to as many students as possible?